wp-plugins/wp-gpx-maps/readme.txt

 1. summaryavgspeed: Print Average Speed in summary table (default is FALSE)
 1. summarytotaltime: Print Total time in summary table (default is FALSE)

-= What happening if I've a very large gpx? =
-This plugin will print a small amout of points to speedup javascript and pageload.
+= What happening if I've a very large GPX files? = This plugin will print a small amout of points to speedup javascript and pageload.

 = Is it free? =